- List Boxes containing more than 10 000 elements

 rather than ListInsert

-to add an element into a sorted List Box control.
+to add an element to a sorted List Box control.

 Customizing the elements found in a List Box or Combo Box control